8r14z/coding-interview-prep/MyNote.md

 16. Shortest path algorithms:
 - Unweighted: BFS
 - Weighted:
-    - Dijkstra: works for graph with cycle but weights have to >= 0
+    - no cycle: DAG
-    - non-negative cycle: Dijkstra / DAG shortest path algorithm
+    - no negative cycle: Dijkstra
     - negative cycle: Bellmen-Ford -> report if there is a negative cycle